 Reach Your Pigmentation Goals With Alpha Arbutin

-Alpha arbutin works by inhibiting an enzyme called tyrosinase, which is produced in the melanocyte and involved in the production of melanin.
-Inhibiting this enzyme reduces the amount of melanin which can be produced, and therefore prevents overproduction from occurring, causing existing darker areas to fade.
+Alpha Arbutin works by inhibiting an enzyme called tyrosinase, which is produced in the melanocyte and involved in the production of melanin.
+Inhibiting this enzyme reduces the amount of melanin which can be produced, and therefore prevents overproduction from occurring, resulting in the fading of existing darker areas.

-How best to introduce Arbutin into my routine?
+How can I introduce Alpha Arbutin into my skincare routine?

 Fading pigmentation is a skin goal which requires patience and can depend on your skin.
 Medium to deep skin tones (Fitzpatrick 3-6) are more likely to experience hyperpigmentation as a result of inflammation from acne, and it can be more difficult to fade.
 Expect to start seeing results after 3-6 months of a consistent routine including the relevant active ingredients.
 Consistency is key, especially with ingredients which work by inhibiting tyrosinase, as you need to continually inhibit this enzyme to prevent the pigmentation returning, even once it has faded.